calliostro/discogs-bundle/README.md

 [![Version](https://poser.pugx.org/calliostro/discogs-bundle/version)](//packagist.org/packages/calliostro/discogs-bundle)
 [![License](https://poser.pugx.org/calliostro/discogs-bundle/license)](//packagist.org/packages/calliostro/discogs-bundle)

-This bundle provides a simple integration of the "[Discogs library](https://github.com/calliostro/php-discogs-api)" into Symfony 5.
+This bundle provides a simple integration of the [calliostro/php-discogs-api](https://github.com/calliostro/php-discogs-api) into Symfony 5.
 You can find more information about this library on its dedicated page at https://www.discogs.com/developers.

 Installation